pixie-io/blog.px.dev/content/blog/hybrid-architecture/hybrid-architecture.md

 #### The Winner

 We ended up choosing NATS as our messaging system.
 Benchmarks performed by others and our own benchmark above showed that NATS is capable of efficiently handling our request and response messaging patterns.
 We also found it was extremely easy to create topics on-the-fly in NATS, whereas creating topics on Kafka can be fairly complicated since partitioning must be determined before start-up.
 Given that we will support many short-lived queries, we want to avoid any topic creation overhead.
 These points, paired with the lower operational complexity of NATS made it the clear winner for our case.
+It is important to note that Kafka's system is built to provide additional guarantees and has many positives, which may be necessary for other use cases.

 ### The Implementation